philkatie/fullstack-project/README.md

 ## Update Again

 Okay we're back.
 I made a new branch and started the backend again with, like, Less Stuff, and it worked completely fine the way I thought it should.
 So now I'm gonna go back through this branch and find the Problem Child, Fix It, and make everything pretty hooray

+## Axios Booo

+For some reason I can get Axios to work on my other branch but not this one ?
+I can't figure out what I've done differently but I keep getting a request failed status code over here.
+So I'm going to move everything over to that branch, I guess?